Q&A with Alice Halvorson: How to Rock your Resolutions and Get Fit & Healthy in the New Year!

 How do you take care of your mental health?

 Ask yourself, “What is the most important thing for my mental health right now?”
 Is it stress reduction?
 Connection with others?
 Open time?
 Once you can identify a bit more of what you personally need in this area, then it is time to take this area BACK for yourself.

 Create sacred time for just you.
 Maybe this is a walk with a friend, reading a book, meditating or getting a massage.

 If your schedule is crazy, then something has GOT to go.
 Delegate and clear part of your schedule.
 Give yourself space.
 Stress and anxiety levels can skyrocket when we feel like we are backed into a corner.

 Keep asking yourself, “What do I need right now?”
 Maybe it’s just a few minutes to breathe deeply.
 Maybe you need to vent to someone.
 Maybe you need a walk.
-Take what you need in 2023.
+Take what you need this year!

 Consider seeking out professional help if you are concerned about your mental health.

 How do you eat healthier?